justynasobczak/playboardgame/RFC.md

 * Who - mandatory
 * Which games
 * Notes
+* Status: new/cancelled

 The application informs the user if there are some conflicts about: when and who.
+Where - there is an option to copy address from user profile.
-Who - it is possible to enter email addresses to invite people who are not users.
+Who - it is possible to enter email addresses to invite people who are not the users.
+Creating new meeting causes that there are sent mails to all invited users and to all invited people who are not the users.
+Email sent to users contains all information about the meeting.
+Email sent to people who are not the users contains all information about the meeting and link to registration page (email address entered by default).
+Only organizer (user who added the meeting) can edit/cancel the meeting.
+There are sent mails to "Who" about all changes of the meeting.
+It is not possible to edit cancelled meeting.
+Each user added as "Who" can send the message about the meeting to all the invited users:
+* Message - mandatory
+All messages are visible with the date of sending and who sent the message.
+There is mail sent to all invited people about the message as well.

+### Results, scores
+It is possible to add the results of the game:
+* Meeting
+* Game - mandatory
+* Number of points
+* User
+* Description